bridgettezjacqueline/bridgettezjacqueline/README.md

 <!-- TO DO: Add more information to the about me section with emojis -->

 Hi, I'm Jacqueline.
-I'm teaching myself to code.
+I'm teaching myself to code so I can make cool visualizations.

 <details>
 <summary>A few of my favorite things</summary>